 Chemotherapy uses chemicals to kill cancer cells.
 Systemic chemotherapy travels throughout the body and may shrink or slow the growth of a mesothelioma that can't be removed using surgery.
 Chemotherapy may also be used before surgery (neoadjuvant chemotherapy) to make an operation easier or after surgery (adjuvant chemotherapy) to reduce the chance that cancer will return.

 Chemotherapy drugs may also be heated and administered directly into the abdominal cavity (intraperitoneal chemotherapy), in the case of peritoneal mesothelioma.
-Using this strategy, chemotherapy drugs can reach the mesothelioma directly without injuring healthy cells in other parts of the body.
-This allows doctors to administer higher doses of chemotherapy drugs.

 Radiation therapy focuses high-energy beams from sources such as X-rays and protons to a specific spot or spots on your body.
 Radiation may be used after surgery to kill any remaining cancer cells.
 It may also help reduce signs and symptoms of advanced cancer in situations where surgery isn't an option.